Ontario Hockey League: Priority selection

 The OHL's predecessor, the OHA, had a midget and juvenile draft dating back to the 50s, until voted out in 1962.
 In 1966 it was resumed, though not publicized.
 Starting in the 1970s the draft went through several changes.
 Originally the draft was for 17-year-old midgets not already associated with teams through their sponsored youth programs.
 In 1971 the league first allowed "underage" midgets to be picked in the first three rounds.
 In 1972 disagreements about the Toronto team's rights to its "Marlie" players (and Greg Neeld) and claims to American player Mark Howe led to a revised system.
 In 1973 each team was permitted to protect eight midget area players (Toronto was allowed to protect 10 players from its midget sponsored teams).
 In 1975 the league phased out the area protections, and the 1976 OHA midget draft was the first in which all midget players were eligible.
 In 1999 the league changed the draft to a bantam age (15 and 16 year old).
 It is a selection of players who are residents of the province of Ontario, the states of Michigan, Pennsylvania and New York, and other designated U.S. states east of the Mississippi River plus Missouri.

 Prior to 2001, the OHL held the Priority Selection in a public forum, such as an arena.
 Drafts were attended by many players and family members.
 In 2001, the OHL decided to hold the "draft" via the internet, greatly reducing the costs the league and its member teams incurred in hosting a public draft.
 This move reduced the stress and pressure that prospective players faced with a large crowd present.
+In November 2025, the OHL announced that the 2026 Priority Selection would return to an in-person format for the first time since 2000.

 The Jack Ferguson Award is presented annually to the first overall selection.
 The award was named in honour of long time OHL scout and former Director of Central Scouting Jack Ferguson.